SaarFroind/serilog-sinks-opensearch/README.md

                 })
 ```

-With the AutoRegisterTemplate option the sink will write a default template to Elasticsearch.
+With the AutoRegisterTemplate option the sink will write a default template to OpenSearch.
 When this template is not there, you might not want to index as it can influence the data quality.
 Since version 5.5 you can use the RegisterTemplateFailure option.
 Set it to one of the following options:

 * IndexAnyway; the default option, the events will be send to the server